IAMAl/PyTorch4M1/README.md

 # PyTorch Build for Apple Silicon
-**NOTE**: PyTorch supports Apple Silicon now (you can install with pip) This document is usefule only for scratch build from source code for Apple Silicon.
+**NOTE**: PyTorch supports Apple Silicon now (you can install with pip)

+This document is useful only for scratch build from source code for Apple Silicon.

+## Work-flow
+- install prerequisites
+- install pytorch through a wheel-build

 ## Test Environment
 - Python 3.8.2 (Pre-installed)
 - venv